 The drilling steel casing used in oil fields has various specifications and sizes.
 The size of oil casing to be selected depends on the depth of the oil well, geological conditions and extraction requirements.
 The correct selection of oil casing size is crucial to ensure the safety and efficiency of oil field extraction.

-Read more: Casing pipe vs Drill pipe or Seamless casing vs ERW casing
+Read more: Casing pipe vs. Drill pipe or Seamless Casing vs. ERW Casing

 Related information